nyiyezin/car_rental/README.md

 ### 2. Customer Registration

--   Information like identification, contact details, etc., is stored in `customer_details`.
+-   Information like identification, contact details, etc., is stored in `customers`.

 ### 3. Booking Process

 -   Customers select a car, specify rental dates and locations.
--   Total amount is calculated and recorded in `booking_details`.
+-   Total amount is calculated and recorded in `bookings`.

 ### 4. Driver Assignment (Optional)